 What would Oregon look like if thought leaders, organizational leaders from the social purpose sector, corporate leaders, and community leaders came together to commit to a different way of being and behaving in a collective manner?
 How would it impact our schools, service systems, neighborhoods and communities?
 What would be the outcome of a community-wide and comprehensive embracing of the seven Sanctuary commitments?
 We think the possibilities are endless, and the knocking at the door for solutions in a world filled with hurting people is too loud to ignore.

-Keep Oregon Well is a partnership between Trillium Family Services and an army of community leaders and celebrity talent, working to fight stigma and build new narratives around mental and behavioral health.
+In 2014, Trillium Group CEO Kim Scott and Trillium Family Services Board Chair Laura Dellinger teamed up with local Portland musician and mental health advocate Logan Lynn, who then rallied an army of community leaders and celebrity talent, all working to fight stigma and build new narratives around mental and behavioral health.
+And here we are!

 Of Oregon’s approximately 3.9 million residents, close to 137,000 adults and about 39,000 children live with serious mental health conditions.
 According to the Substance Abuse and Mental Health Services Administration, 1 in 5 Americans struggle with their mental health and about 5% of Americans have suffered from such severe mental illness that it interfered with day-to-day school, work or family.

-Since 2014, Trillium has been working to create real social change in collaboration with leaders and organizations across the region so that our many diverse communities become safe and nurturing environments for all people to live, work, play and learn.
+Since 2014, Keep Oregon Well has been working to create real social change in collaboration with leaders and organizations across the region so that our many diverse communities become safe and nurturing environments for all people to live, work, play and learn.